Weight: 3

 After the init process comes up, syslog daemon will log messages.
 It has timestamps and will persist during restarts.

-• The Kernel is still logging its messages in dmesg
+- The Kernel is still logging its messages in Kernel Buffer Ring

-• in some systems, it might be called /var/log/syslog
+- in some systems, it might be called

 init

-When the Kernel finished its initialization, its time to start other programs.
+When the Kernel initialization is finished, its time to start other programs.
 To do so, the Kernel runs the Initialization Daemon process, and it takes care of starting other daemons, services, subsystems and programs.
 Using the init system one can say "I need service A and then service B. Then I need C and D and E but do not start D unless the A and B are running".
 The system admin can use the init system to stop and start the services later.

 There are different init systems:

-• SysVinit is based on Unix System V. Not being used much but people loved it and you may see it on older machines or even on recently installed ones
+- SysVinit is based on Unix System V. Not being used much anymore but people loved it because it followed Unix philosophies. you may see it on older machines or even on recently installed ones.

-• systemd is the new replacement.
-Some people hate it but it is being used by all the major distros.
-Can start services in parallel and do lots of fancy stuff!
+- Systemd is the new replacement.
+It is hated by Linux elitists for not following Unix principles but it's widely adopted by major distros.
+It can start services in parallel and do lots of fancy stuff!

 The init process had the ID of 1 and you can find it by running the